phoenixframework/phoenix_live_view/README.md

 ## Features

-  * Manage state and render HTML on the server over WebSockets with optional LongPolling fallback
+  * Use a declarative model to render HTML on the server over WebSockets with optional LongPolling fallback

   * Smart templating and change tracking - after connected, LiveView sends only what changed to the client, skipping